 The question: Do you have loopholes?

 Also,in the same issue (Issue 14) there is another article, “Assassination Field Tactics.”
 This is the article that Fox covers in their broadcast.
-The article presents a list of potential targets, mostly businessman.
+The article presents a list of potential targets, mostly businessmen.
 There are targets listed whose safety and security are the responsibility of some of our ISDA members.

 The latest Inspire Magazine (Issue 15), takes it all to another level and goes into great detail on “How to conduct a home assassination”.
 The publication supplies a detailed outline of how to conduct surveillance of the targets home.
-Also a detailed “how to” for car bombs.
+Also a detailed “how-to” for car bombs.

 In our opinion, these articles point out the importance of surveillance detection, as we have pointed out in many articles and posts.

 In many scenarios, surveillance detection is not only the best protection, it may be the only protection.